YaniYesh22/Bill_Telegram_Bot/README.md

-## Need to cheng the Telegram bot token in the code to your telegram bot
+## Need to change the Telegram bot token in the code to your telegram bot